This chapter was last reviewed and/or updated April 2021.

 The eligibility threshold does not need to be considered by hospital OTs when requesting equipment through the Trusted Assessor Scheme.
 The LCES Trusted Assessor Operational Procedure provides information and guidance about the scheme.

 Telecare equipment will not be prescribed by Adult Care practitioners unless there are exceptional circumstances.

 Telecare installation and monitoring costs will be met by the customer.

-More information about the Telecare procedures can be found in Work Force Matters (Lincolnshire County Council intranet) and in the Telecare chapter.
+More information about the Telecare procedures can be found in the Telecare chapter.